Cameronsplaze/AWS-ContainerManager/Examples/README.md

 You can also look at the yaml's in the [./Examples](./) directory here to see how each of these are used directly.

+The options for the base stack are in [/ContainerManager/README.md](../ContainerManager/README.md#base-stack-config-options).

 ---

 ### `Ec2`